jototland/stackedit_workspace/statistikknotater/estimation.md

 Typical notation uses latin letters, and hat above: $\bar{x}$, $s_x$, $\hat{p}$

+A point estimate is unbiased if the sampling distribution is centered at the parameter it estimates.

 ### The plug-in principle

 To estimate a a parameter, use the statistic that is the corresponding quantity for the sample.